 LinkedIn is more than just your CV or resume in a digital format.
 How you use it can set you apart from your peers and chances are, your interviewer and potential employer will look you up on LinkedIn to learn as much as they can about you and your career history.

-As of May 2014, LinkedIn – a social network built for business professionals in 2003 – has approximately 300 million users, with two new members joining the community every second.
+As of February 2023, LinkedIn – a social network built for business professionals in 2003 – has over 900 million users in more than 200 countries and territories worldwide.

 However, just signing up for a LinkedIn account isn’t enough.
 Like how a brand manager may spend an inordinate amount of time to maintain his company’s Facebook Page to ensure his brand remains top-of-mind, you have the responsibility to upkeep your personal brand by building up your LinkedIn profile with recommendations, portfolio, and new connections.